defencedigital/moduk-service-manual/src/tools/index.md

 ## What you can use

-All tools and software that you use in Defence must be secure and meet data protection regulations.

-For example, you can use MOD accounts for:
+You should use tools that have an MOD licence, for example:

 - JIRA
 - Trello
 - Conceptboard
-- Git
+- Github

 {{ component('inset-text', {
   text: 'Do not use personal accounts of any software for work in Defence.
 There may be risks to your security and we cannot access work if you leave.'